IEA-Paris/trees/DOCUMENTATION.md

 2. Add GraphQL operations in `src/[type]/graphql/client/` if needed
 3. Follow existing naming conventions
 4. Add comprehensive validation rules
-5. Test generation with `npm run generate`
+5. Test generation with `npm run build`
 6. Verify GraphQL operations are properly copied to `dist/graphql/client/`
+7. Verify TypeScript declarations are generated in `dist/`
+8. Test immutability: `Object.isFrozen()` should return `true` for all exports
-7. Update documentation
+9. Update documentation
-8. Consider backward compatibility
+10. Consider backward compatibility

+**Important**: All generated exports will automatically be immutable and include TypeScript declarations.
+No additional configuration needed!

 This trees system provides the foundation for a scalable, type-safe data management ecosystem with excellent developer experience.